1014jorge/readme-generator9/Develop/newREADME.md

 ## Description

-This application asks questions to create a readme file The purpose of this application is to create and easy yet effective readme file
+This application asks standard questions to create/generate a readme file.
+The purpose of this application is  to create and easy yet effective readme file.

 ## Installation
 I used javascript and markdown to create this application.

-npm nodejs inquirer@8.2.4
+npm node.js inquirer@8.2.4

 ## Usage

- This application should be used by anyone who needs a fast and easy way to create a readme file for their project
+ This application should be used by Anyone who needs to create a readme quickly and easily.

 ## Credits

-Created by: Jorge
+Created by: Jorge G

-Contributions by: My classmate Rob A
+Contributions by: My Classmate Rob A

 ## License
 This project is licensed under the terms of the